Prior Authorization (Precertification)

 We refer to the terms “prior authorization” and “precertification” in the supplement.
 You will notice both terms used throughout this supplement.

 You may submit prior authorization requests using any of the methods outlined in the How to Contact Oxford Commercial section.

-We urge care providers, facilities, ancillaries and other health care professionals to perform a prior authorization status check first to determine if there is already a prior authorization on file.
+We urge you, facilities, ancillaries and other health care professionals to perform a prior authorization status check first to determine if there is already a prior authorization on file.

 Submit prior authorization as far in advance of the planned service as possible to allow for review.
-We require prior authorization at least 14 business days before the planned service date (unless otherwise specified within the Prior Authorization List located on OxfordHealth.com > Providers (or Facilities) > Tools & Resources > Medical Information > Medical and Administrative Policies > Services Requiring Prior Authorization).
+We require prior authorization at least 14 business days before the planned service date unless otherwise specified within the Services Requiring Prior Authorization policy at OxfordHealth.com > Providers (or Facilities) > Tools & Resources > Medical Information > Medical and Administrative Policies or UHCprovider.com/policies > Commercial Policies > UnitedHealthcare Oxford Clinical, Administrative and Reimbursement Policies.
+Refer to the back of the member’s health care ID card for the applicable website.

 - Submit authorization requests for obstetrical admissions for normal delivery as early as possible in the course of prenatal care, based on the expected date of delivery.

 - Participating care providers and facilities are responsible for contacting us for: